Molendinar

 Molendinar shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 25.6% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
-Bachelor degrees are the most prevalent at 17.7%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.2%).
-Vocational credentials are also prominent, with 36.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.9% while certificates make up 24.5%.
+The area's educational profile is notable regionally with university qualification rates at 25.6% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
+This reflects the community's emphasis on higher education.
+Bachelor degrees are most common at 17.7%, followed by postgraduate qualifications at 5.7% and graduate diplomas at 2.2%.

 Frequently Asked Questions - Education